moka-guys/get_DNAnexus_URLs/README.md

 Therefore, get\_DNAnexus\_URLs was created to speed up the process

-This code is written to generate .csv containing URLs for index and BAM files located on DNAnexus for use in the IGV browser.
+This code is written to generate .json containing URLs for VCF, BAM and index files located on DNAnexus for use in the IGV browser.

+Furthermore, the link to VCF files for WES, SNP, ONC, TSO500 are generated.

-The code is to be run every day to refresh the .csv file with updated information.
+The code is to be run every day to refresh the .json file with updated information.

 The URLs are generated for files created within the requested time frame.

-The URL links are active for 23 hours.
+The URL links are active for 24 hours.

 ## Running the script